dvdmle/the-code-dump/README.md

 For now, feel free to commit and push to main.
 Best practice is to be sure to have git-pulled before making any changes, but beware that this can overwrite local work if not done properly.
 IF GIT PUSH ERRORS, DO NOT FORCE PUSH.
 Reach out on Discord, please!

-The command to sync the repo down from the website is `git pull`.
+The command to sync the repo down from the website:

+`git pull`

 If the changes don't show automatically, reload the file(s) is VSCode by closing without saving and reopening.

 go rams